 The Lemon Law applies to private party sales, sales by dealerships, brokers, or any other sale of a vehicle so long as any part of the new car or CPO warranty has not expired.
 In other words, if a car or truck still has time or mileage left under the automaker’s warranty, defects presented during that warranty are counted.
 Extended service contracts, which are sometimes called extended warranties, do not apply.
 However, new car warranties extended by the automaker under a certified pre-owned (CPO) warranty do apply.

-What types of problems are covered by the Lemon Law?
+What types of problems are covered?

 Any and all defects in your car or truck that substantially impairs your use, value or safety count in determining if your vehicle is a lemon.